afcarl/marketing_bits/the_call_to_action.md

 ===================

 One common mistake businesses make is to forget to include a call to action.
-I see this constantly in advertisements/landing pages written by programmerr and startups.
+I see this constantly in advertisements/landing pages written by programmers and startups.
 They seem to think that their ad is so logically written that the prospect will immediately understand what to do next.
 I'm sorry, but people don't have time to figure out what comes next.
 Plus, they are too lazy to do so.
 Don't let the success of your ad be on the hands of the lazy.
 Tell